 Many diseases other than heart disease like Cushing's disease will also cause excessive panting.

-On the flip side, an allergic reaction may cause panting so it's important to always monitor your dog's breathing as this is just a list of 5 common causes!
+Allergic reactions and dog allergies may also cause panting so it's important to always monitor your dog's breathing as this is just a list of 5 common causes!

 This article was originally published December 19, 2019.